Arsenal Champions League Chelsea Liverpool Premier League Tottenham Hotspur

 The Champions League finals feature the current number 2 and number 4 in the Premier League table, Liverpool and Tottenham respectively.
 Both sides performed remarkable comebacks in the second leg of the semifinals.

-Liverpool turned a 3-0 deficit around against the Blaugrana to score 4 goals at Anfield and win 4-3 on aggregate.
+Liverpool turned a 3-0 deficit around against the Blaugrana to score 4 at Anfield and win 4-3 on aggregate.
 The match, like its predecessor a mere 24 hours before it, will go down as one of the best games in Champion League history.

 Not to be outdone, Tottenham traveled to Ajax from three-nil down on aggregate to stage one of the most exciting Champions League matches of all-time.